 I’m also a big fan of the Dry Bar’s Triple Sec.
 This three-in-one product is a lighter-style dry shampoo, volumizing spray and texturizing spray — all at the same time.

 If you’re not feeling the price tag on those, Batiste is a more affordable option.
 They make many different colored and scented dry shampoo options.
 Below I use my absolute favorite.
-At $7 a bottle, it can’t
+At $7 a bottle, it can’t be beat.

 How to Use Dry Shampoo